 - Muscle pain

-These symptoms can make a person feel like they are sick with a severe case of the flu or other serious viral infection.
+These symptoms can make a person feel sick with a severe case of the flu or other serious viral infection.
 The chills and sweats that develop can be unpredictable, the vomiting and diarrhea can be relentless, and the general feeling of being really ill often feels overwhelming.
 Quitting painkillers cold turkey is going to cause a person to start feeling sick and fast, plus this feeling can last for days at a time.

 Increasing odds of severe harm/death

 Withdrawing from painkillers is not associated with severe harm or death, like benzodiazepine and alcohol withdrawal usually are.
 But, quitting painkillers cold turkey can leave a person with symptoms that completely and entirely threaten their wellbeing.
 For example, constant vomiting and diarrhea can lead to dehydration and malnourishment.
-Vital organs can become damaged because of lack of retaining healthy food and water, which can quickly lead to more complex issues down the line (such as kidney failure).
+Vital organs can become damaged because of lack of retaining healthy food and water.
+This can quickly lead to more complex issues down the line (such as kidney failure).
 Also, many people who withdraw from painkillers (both under the care of professionals and cold turkey) suffering from suicidal ideations, thoughts, and behaviors.
 In the event a person is experiencing suicidal tendencies, they may go through with one or more attempts, which can leave them significantly injured or dead.

 Quitting painkillers cold turkey is not a recommended practice for these and many other reasons.
 If you want to stop abusing painkillers, reach out for professional help.